HEALTH BOOKS ...

 THE TYPE 2 DIABETES SOURCEBOOK

-The Type 2 Diabetes Sourcebook, a popular book now in its 3rd edition, will help any person self-manage Type 2 or adult onset diabetes.
-In addition to practical tips on coping with this disease, the book is loaded with pertinent information to help people with diabetes understand and achieve good self-management.
+The Type 2 Diabetes Sourcebook, now in its 3rd edition, will help any person self-manage Type 2 or adult onset diabetes.
+In addition to practical tips on coping with this disease, the book is loaded with pertinent information to help people with Type 2 diabetes understand and achieve good self-management.

-Co-written with diabetes expert Terry Zierenberg, RN, CDE, and published by McGraw-Hill, The Type 2 Diabetes Sourcebook includes the latest medical thinking on strategies of nutrition and exercise, an explanation of how diabetes affects the body, and many suggestions for increasing wellness, controlling weight, and achieving good health and good blood sugar control.
+Co-written with diabetes expert Terry Zierenberg, RN, CDE, and published by McGraw-Hill, The Type 2 Diabetes Sourcebook includes medically-approved strategies of nutrition and exercise, an explanation of how diabetes affects the body, and many suggestions for increasing wellness, controlling weight, and achieving good health and good blood sugar control.